How to use Osram LED data with OpticStudio

 Opening the provided sample file gives us three components in the NSC editor: the “blue” and “yellow” ray files and the CAD model.
 All three components are placed at the same coordinate point.

-Fig. 12 Non-Sequential Component Editor for a white LED.
+Fig. 12: Non-Sequential Component Editor for a white LED.
+(Right-click the image and open in a new tab for higher resolution).

 The settings for system units and the CAD model are the same as in the previous example for the monochromatic LED.
 The settings for the two Source File Objects will be discussed below.
-For the first source file object, the blue ray file with 100000 rays and the blue spectrum for the color bin “OK” are linked as can be seen in the object properties.
-For the second source file object, the yellow ray file and spectrum for color bin “OK” are also linked.
+For the first source file object, the blue ray file with 5000000 rays and the blue spectrum for the color bin “5M0” are linked as can be seen in the object properties.
+For the second source file object, the yellow ray file and spectrum for color bin “5M0” are also linked.
 The simulation is done with the two sources emitting simultaneously.

-The typical luminous flux of GW QBLMA1em is 35 lm.
+The typical luminous flux of KW CELNM3.TK is 460 lm.
 This luminous flux must be split into a blue and a yellow contribution.
 The flux ratio between blue and yellow depends on the spectrum and hence is slightly different for different chromaticity coordinate groups.
 There are typical spectra for different chromaticity coordinate groups included in the ray file package.
 Every spectrum is split into a blue and yellow part.
 The luminous flux ratio is determined by integration of the blue and yellow part of the spectrum.
-The typical ratio for three chromaticity coordinate groups are shown in the documentation file.
+The typical ratio for three chromaticity coordinate groups are shown in the rayfile information file.

-Fig. 13 Flux ratios for different chromaticity coordinate groups as given in the ray file documentation.
+Fig. 13: Flux ratios for different chromaticity coordinate groups as given in the ray file information document.

 This procedure also enables simulating the potential impact of other color bins on the optical performance, for example, of a secondary lens system.
 For that, the flux has to be changed following the values given in the pdf and the corresponding spectra must be linked.